 There’s also a bunch of fantastic educational material as well as a community feature that connects you with other like-minded Motley Fool subscribers.

 The key takeaway with this service is that Stock Advisor has a stellar track record of providing solid stock picks over its nearly 20 years of existence.

 You can read our full Stock Advisor review here.

 Like Stock Advisor, the Rule Breakers service provides stock picks for long-term plays, but there’s a twist.

-This service looks for stocks that are primed for significant growth opportunities — usually through more speculative picks.
+This service looks for stocks that are primed for significant growth opportunities.

 Rule Breakers offers two new stock picks each month but also keeps a best-buy list.